micmejia/bible-dump/AMPC/1 John/1 John 1.md

-And this is the message [the message of [^g]promise] which we have heard from Him and now are reporting to you: God is Light, and there is no darkness in Him at all [[^h]no, not in any way].
+And this is the message [the message of promise] which we have heard from Him and now are reporting to you: God is Light, and there is no darkness in Him at all [no, not in any way].